joseph-t-martin/atlas/README.md

 It uses phpunit for the test suite.

 ## Frontend
-The frontend is built using vue 3 and typescript
+The frontend is built using vue 3, typescript and bootstrap 5.
+It uses vitest for the test suite.

 # Setup
 1. Clone the repo